wanze/CarTrading/README.md

 ##Code Convention / ruby style guide

-This seems to be a goog start point:
+This seems to be a good starting point:

 https://github.com/bbatsov/ruby-style-guide

 ##Workflow for implementing a feature / solving a task

 1. Pull from the remote master
 `
 git pull origin master
 `